Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Here are some tips for quick and nutritious food preparation.
-These techniques will save you time and help to cut down on fat.
+These methods will save you time and help to cut down on fat.

 If you don’t have a wok, use a cast-iron or non-stick skillet.
 Most dishes can be cooked with just a tablespoon of oil if you heat the pan first.
-Buy pre-cut vegetables to cut down on preparation time.
-Try stir-frying sliced lean beef or boneless, skinless chicken and ready-cut broccoli with a dash of soy sauce and a few slices of fresh ginger root.
+Buy pre-cut vegetables to reduce preparation time.
+Try stir-frying sliced lean beef or boneless, skinless chicken and ready-cut broccoli.
+Add a dash of soy sauce and some slices of fresh ginger root.

-Because microwaves cook so quickly, most of the nutrients in the foods you’re cooking don’t have time to escape.
-Read the cooking directions carefully; it’s easy to overcook foods.
-Use the microwave to “bake” potatoes or winter squash and to reheat leftovers or soup.
-Fish filets can be microwaved in minutes—add seasoning and a dash of milk, cover with wax paper, and cook.
+Microwaves cook very quickly.
+So most of the nutrients in the foods you’re cooking don’t have time to escape.
+Read the cooking directions carefully.
+It’s easy to overcook foods.
+Use the microwave to cook baked potatoes or winter squash.
+You can also reheat leftovers and soup.
+Fish filets can be microwaved in minutes.
+Just add seasoning and a dash of milk.
+Then cover with wax paper and cook.

 This handy kitchen appliance cooks food slowly at low temperatures.
-Set it up in the morning and dinner will be ready and waiting for you when you get home.
+Set it up in the morning and dinner will be waiting for you when you get home.
 Soups, stews, and pot roasts all make great crock pot meals.
-(Be sure to trim fat before cooking.)
+Be sure to trim fat from meat before cooking.
 Extra-lean, less marbled cuts of meat become tender and juicy when cooked in a crock pot.
-Create a variety of flavors by adding different types of canned tomatoes, herbs, and spices.
+Add more flavor by using different types of canned tomatoes, herbs, and spices.

 Bake, broil, or grill foods on a rack to drain fats away during cooking.
-Not only is this a healthier way to eat, but it’s delicious as well.
-Grill vegetables as well as meat—add bell peppers, tomatoes, onions, and mushrooms to kebobs and foil-wrapped packets.
+This is a healthier way to eat.
+And it’s delicious as well.
+Grill meat and vegetables, too.
+Add bell peppers, tomatoes, onions, and mushrooms to kebobs.
+Or put vegetables in foil-wrapped packets.

-Steaming can be done either in a microwave or on the stove top.
-Either way, it keeps in nutrients and flavor, without adding fat.
-Ready-cut vegetable florettes and baby carrots can go straight from the bag to the steamer.
+Steaming can be done in a microwave or on the stovetop.
+Either way, it keeps in nutrients and flavor without adding fat.
+Ready-cut broccoli, cauliflower, and baby carrots can go right from the bag to the steamer.

-By using steam, pressure cookers can cook a pound of potatoes in just 4 minutes or a chicken stew in less than half an hour.
+By using steam, pressure cookers can cook a pound of potatoes in just 4 minutes.
+Or a chicken stew in less than half an hour.
 A pressure cooker can also turn the toughest cut of meat into a tender main course.
-Don’t overseason foods—pressure cooking uses very little liquid, so flavors are more concentrated.
+Don’t over-season foods.
+Pressure cooking uses very little liquid, so flavors are stronger.

-In poaching, the food is covered with liquid (such as broth, milk, or wine) and gently simmered until done.
-Poaching uses less liquid than steaming or boiling, so delicate flavors are less diluted.
+In poaching, the food is covered with liquid.
+This could be broth, water, milk, or wine.
+The food is then gently simmered until done.
+Poaching uses less liquid than steaming or boiling.
+This means that delicate flavors are less diluted.
 Poaching works well for fish or eggs.